Boole's probability bounding problem, linear programming aggregations, and nonnegative quadratic pseudo-Boolean functions: The Aggregation by Pr ekopa and Gao

 are valid inequalities for $L_{\cE^1}(\RR_+^\gO)$, for all $i\in V$ and $1\leq k \leq n$, and they are not linear consequences of the nonnegativities in \eqref{PG-model}.

 Let us introduce the convex cone

 Then we have the relations

-Let us pause for a moment, and note that by its definition $L_{\cE^1}(\RR_+^\gO)$ is a convex cone, however, it is far from obvious that it is a polyhedral convex cone.
-Our first result in this section is to prove that in fact it is a polyhedral convex cone, and we provide a full characterization of its facets.
+Let us pause for a moment, and note that by its definition $L_{\cE^1}(\RR_+^\gO)$ is a convex cone, and since it is the image by a linear mapping of a polyhedral region, itself is polyhedral.
+Our first result in this section is to provide a full characterization of its facets.
+Note that this result was published in \cite{qiu2016} with a different proof.
+We keep our proof, since it introduces some of the proof ideas that will be instrumental in the next level of aggregations considered in the next section.

 For real numbers $\ga_0$, $\ga^k_i$, $i\in V$, $k=1,...,n$ we call the inequality